 In most developed countries, about 8% to 21% of breast cancer patients would likely get lymphedema on one of their arms after getting treated, depending on the type of study examined.
 In the U.K., the prevalence is about 1 out of 5,129 patients in the South West and 1 out of 2,763 patients in the West Midlands.

-In low-income and middle-income countries, such as Nigeria and Brazil, the prevalence of leg lymphedema “may be” between 7% and 13%.
+In low-income and middle-income countries, such as Nigeria and Brazil, the prevalence of leg lymphedema is between 7% and 13%.
 The researchers who conducted this study, led by Dr. Eric Torgbenu from the University of Technology Sydney in Australia, could not determine how widespread or how common was lymphedema in the arm because the studies were too “heterogeneous” to be reliably estimated.

 The lymphatic system transports lymph, which is a clear fluid that contains white blood cells, cellular materials, water, proteins, fats, and bacteria.
 Similar to the blood circulatory system, it has lymph capillaries, lymph nodes, and other vessels that are branched throughout the body.
 Lymph fluid comes from interstitial fluids that are collected by the lymph capillaries.